astronomer/airflow-guides/guides/rerunning-dags.md

 Catchup is a powerful feature, but it can also be dangerous, especially since it defaults to `True`.
 For example, if you deploy a DAG that runs every 5 minutes with a start date of 1 year ago and don't set catchup to `False`, Airflow will schedule **many** DAG runs all at once.
 When using catchup, it is important to keep in mind what resources Airflow has available and how many DAG runs you can support at one time.
 Additionally, there are a few other parameters to consider using in conjunction with catchup that can help you to not overload your scheduler or external systems:

-- **`max_active_runs`:** This parameter is set at the DAG level and limits the number of DAG runs that Airflow will execute for that particular DAG at any given time.
+- `max_active_runs`: This parameter is set at the DAG level and limits the number of DAG runs that Airflow will execute for that particular DAG at any given time.
 For example, if you set this value to 3 and the DAG had 15 catchup runs to complete, they would be executed in 5 chunks of 3 runs.
-- **`depends_on_past`**: This parameter is set at the task level (or as a `default_arg` for all tasks at the DAG level).
+- `depends_on_past`: This parameter is set at the task level (or as a `default_arg` for all tasks at the DAG level).
 When set to `True`, the task instance must wait for the same task in the most recent DAG run to be successful.
 This ensures sequential data loads and effectively allows only one DAG run to be executed at a time in most cases.
-- **`wait_for_downstream`**: This parameter is set at the DAG level, and it's like a DAG-level implementation of `depends_on_past`: The entire DAG needs to run successfully for the next DAG run to start.
+- `wait_for_downstream`: This parameter is set at the DAG level, and it's like a DAG-level implementation of `depends_on_past`: The entire DAG needs to run successfully for the next DAG run to start.
-- **`catchup_by_default`**: This parameter is set at the Airflow level (in your `airflow.cfg` or as an environment variable).
+- `catchup_by_default`: This parameter is set at the Airflow level (in your `airflow.cfg` or as an environment variable).
 If you set this parameter to `False` all DAGs in your Airflow environment will not catchup unless you explicitly turn it on.

 Additionally, if you want to deploy your DAG with catchup enabled but there are some tasks you don't want to run during the catchup (e.g. notification tasks), you can use the [`LatestOnlyOperator`](https://registry.astronomer.io/providers/apache-airflow/modules/latestonlyoperator) in your DAG.
 This operator only runs during the DAG's most recent schedule interval.
 In every other DAG run it is skipped, along with any tasks downstream of it.

 ## Backfill

 Backfilling in Airflow addresses the final use case we presented in the Overview section: we have a DAG already deployed and running, and realize we want to use that DAG to process data prior to the DAG's start date.
 [Backfilling](https://airflow.apache.org/docs/apache-airflow/stable/dag-run.html#backfill) is the concept of running a DAG for a specified historical period.
+Unlike with catchup, which will trigger missed DAG runs from the DAG's `start_date` through the current data interval, backfill periods can be specified explicitly and can include periods prior to the DAG's `start_date`.

 Backfilling can be accomplished in Airflow using the CLI.
 You simply specify the DAG ID, as well as the start date and end date for the backfill period.
 This command runs the DAG for all intervals between the start date and end date.
-Unlike with catchups, DAGs in your backfill interval are still re-run even if they already have DAG runs.
+DAGs in your backfill interval are still rerun even if they already have DAG runs.

 ```bash
 airflow dags backfill [-h] [-c CONF] [--delay-on-limit DELAY_ON_LIMIT] [-x]